Bachelor of Music (BM)

 Note: Compositions and recordings will not be accepted via mail or email for this program.
 All 3 Compositions with their Recordings must be submitted online through the “Fall SlideRoom portal” by the December 1st deadline.
 Any application not complete by December 1 may be removed from consideration.To access the Fall portal to submit your recording click on the following link:

-- Graduate applicants are encouraged to submit a piece for large ensemble such as orchestra or wind ensemble.
+- Graduate applicants are encouraged, but not required, to submit a piece for large ensemble such as orchestra or wind ensemble.
 Students should submit works that best represent their creative abilities.

-- In most cases, as determined by the composition faculty, graduate applicants under consideration for a scholarship or teaching assistantship will be called for an interview on the USC campus in Los Angeles.
-These interviews would be held on the USC campus in Los Angeles in February or early March.
+- In most cases, as determined by the composition faculty, graduate applicants under consideration for a scholarship or teaching assistantship will be called for an interview on the USC campus in Los Angeles in February or early March.
+You will be notified by the Composition Department in late January or early February regarding any interview invitation.
 The composition faculty will reserve the right to make a final decision whether or not they have interviewed a particular candidate.

 - Please note, there is no audition or pre-screen recording required to apply for this program.